In brief

 Scolyer, a keen triathlete, was head prefect and dux at high school before studying medicine at the University of Tasmania.

-After four years of clinical medicine, he went on to specialise in pathology, completing his training at the University of Sydney, where he became a professor.
+After four years in clinical medicine, he specialised in pathology, completing his training at the University of Sydney, where he later became a professor.

 Scolyer shared insights on his cancer journey, amassing thousands of followers on social media and earning praise for his bravery in advancing scientific understanding.